aws-samples/aws-modernization-with-dynatrace/content/40_migrate_and_modernize/20_scale.md

 * **Refactor** the backend Java application to be packaged and served within a Docker image
 * **Rebuild** relational in-memory Apache Derby database to Mongo

-The final step be to put on AWS Kubernetes Service (AKS) and AWS Cosmos DB once the Cloud operations team has complete their certification of AKS and Cosmos.
+The final step be to put on AWS Kubernetes Service (EKS) and AWS DynamoDB once the Cloud operations team has completed their certification of AKS and DynamoDB.

 ![image](/images/adapt-docker.png)

-## Lets see what it looks like
+## Let’s see what it looks like

-In Dynatrace, goto the hosts page and open the host with **YOUR_LAST_NAME-workshop-ez-docker** as the prefix.
-This VM was also provisioned earlier in this workshop.
+In Dynatrace, go to the hosts page and open the host with **YOUR_LAST_NAME-workshop-ez-docker** as the prefix.
+This EC2 Instance was also provisioned earlier in this workshop.
 But this time, easyTravel was provisioned using Docker and Docker Compose.
 You can check out the docker-compose.yml file here

-Now instead of a bunch of standalone Java processes, the host page shows the detected Docker containers. **And it did this with NO additonal configuration changes or changes to the Docker image!!**
+Now instead of a bunch of standalone Java processes, the host page shows the detected Docker containers. **And it did this with NO additional configuration changes or changes to the Docker image!!**

 Go ahead and click on the `View container` button to see an overview of each container.